 There are 32 Unitary Councils in Scotland.
 Clackmannanshire Council is the smallest mainland Council.
 Eighteen Councillors are elected to represent the views of the residents and businesses in Clackmannanshire.
 The Council has approved Standing Orders that detail the way the Council operates.
-Decisions are approved at monthly meetings of the full Council and at Committee Meetings.
+Decisions are approved at meetings of the full Council and at Committee Meetings.

 The Council is responsible for approving a staffing structure for the proper discharge of its functions, approving new policies or changes in policy, community planning and corporate governance including standards of conduct.

 The Council has further responsibility for the approval of budgets for capital and revenue expenditure, it also has power to make, alter or cancel any scheme made under statute and to make, alter or cancel any orders, rules, regulations or bye-laws and to make compulsory purchase orders.
 The Council also determines the level of Council Tax and approves recommendations relating to strategic economic development.